n6wxd/HelloOpenHands/ROADMAP.md

 ## Contributing

-See `ISSUE_TEMPLATE_RUST.md` for an example of how to contribute a new language implementation.
-Each new language should follow the established patterns:
+Each new language implementation should follow the established patterns:

 1. Source file with consistent output format
 2. Build/execution instructions